 The Schoolhouse generally follows the Charlotte Mecklenburg school calendar including teacher workdays and vacations.
 The annual calendar will be created and posted on the website prior to the beginning of the school year.

 Three-, four-, and five-day morning positions are available for the upcoming school year.
 Three-year-old children are given three days, four-year-old children four days, and five-year-old children five days.
-If there are “extra” days, some three-year-olds and four-year-olds may be given a fourth or fifth day if they request it.
 Current tuition rates are as follows: